-(b) require the person within a specified period to provide evidence to the satisfaction of the Secretary of State that the person has complied with, or is complying with, the relevant duty.
-(5) Before (a) (b) giving a compliance notice to a person, the Secretary of State must-notify the person that the Secretary of State intends to give a compliance notice to the person, and give the person an opportunity to make representations about the giving of the notice.
-5 (6) end of ccretary of State may not give a compliance notice to the person until the the period of 10 days beginning with the day on which the notification ed by subsection (5)(a) is given.
-10 (7) pliance notice may not be given to a person more than once in respect of me act or omission.
-(8) "1 section- relevant duty" means a duty imposed by or under Chapter 2; specified" means specified in the compliance notice.
-15 29 Stop no otices (1) carryiı Secretary of State has reasonable grounds to believe that a person is ng on, or is likely to carry on, an activity in breach of a relevant duty, the ary of State may give a stop notice to the person.
-20 (2) o notice is a notice under this section requiring the person to whom it is to stop carrying on an activity specified in the notice within a specified l.
-(3) A stop (a) (b) (c) notice given to a person must- set out the reasons for giving the stop notice; explain what may happen if the person does not comply with it; explain how the person may appeal against it.
-25 (4) A stop (a) (b) require the person to take any specified steps within a specified period for the purpose of complying with the stop notice; require the person within a specified period to provide evidence to the 30 satisfaction of the Secretary of State that the person is complying with the stop notice; (c) require the person to take steps to inform customers of any risks posed by using a product to which the notice relates; 35 (d) provide that, if the person takes specified steps within a specified period for the purpose of complying with the relevant duty, the stop notice will be revoked; (e) require the person within a specified period to provide evidence to the satisfaction of the Secretary of State that the person has taken those steps.
-40 to the person, and

-Before giving a stop notice to a person, the Secretary of State must -

-(a) notify the person that the Secretary of State intends to give a stop notice
+- If the Secretary of State has reasonable grounds to believe that a person is carrying on, or is likely to carry on, an activity in breach of a relevant duty, the Secretary of State may give a stop notice to the person. - (2) A stop notice is a notice under this section requiring the person to whom it is given to stop carrying on an activity specified in the notice within a specified period. - (3) A stop notice given to a person must - (a) set out the reasons for giving the stop notice; - (b) explain what may happen if the person does not comply with it; - (c) explain how the person may appeal against it. - (4) A stop notice given to a person may - (a) require the person to take any specified steps within a specified period for the purpose of complying with the stop notice; - (b) require the person within a specified period to provide evidence to the satisfaction of the Secretary of State that the person is complying with the stop notice; - (c) require the person to take steps to inform customers of any risks posed by using a product to which the notice relates; - (d) provide that, if the person takes specified steps within a specified period for the purpose of complying with the relevant duty, the stop notice will be revoked; - (e) require the person within a specified period to provide evidence to the satisfaction of the Secretary of State that the person has taken those steps. - (5) Before giving a stop notice to a person, the Secretary of State must - (a) notify the person that the Secretary of State intends to give a stop notice 40 to the person, and - (b) give the person an opportunity to make representations about the giving of the notice.